iamyaash/spells/content/posts/package/management.md

 > - Transactions are listed with unique IDs.
 > - `yum` (on older systems) supports similar commands: `yum history`, `yum history undo`, `yum history rollback`.

+---

 # Miscellaneous Operations

 These are the questions, that I got when I started experimenting with package managements, so let me write this in my own terms.

-1. What would you do if you get any error such as "package is already installed", but you want to reinstall it anyway?
+**1. What would you do if you get any error such as "package is already installed", but you want to reinstall it anyway?**

 - Use `--replacepkgs` to _Install the packages even if some of them are already installed on this system_
 - Use `--replacefiles` to _Install the packages even if they replace files from other, already installed, packages._
 - Use `--force` to aggressively install the package, which combines `--replacepkgs` and `--replacefiles`.